ASEC2024 Agenda

 Col Andy Pitt, Commander of British Peace Support Team (Africa)

-Maj Gen (ret) Fidza Dludlu, Special Advisor to the SRCC of ATMIS - African Union Transition Mission in Somalia
+Maj Gen (Ret) Fidza Dludlu, Special Advisor to the SRCC of ATMIS - African Union Transition Mission in Somalia

 Michel Soula, Head of Multilateral Organizations of NATO - North Atlantic Treaty Organization